callstack/react-native-builder-bob/docs/pages/esm.md

 Older versions can still load your library asynchronously using `import()` in CommonJS environments.

 Most modern tools such as [Webpack](https://webpack.js.org), [Rollup](https://rollupjs.org), [Vite](https://vitejs.dev) etc. also support ESM and the `exports` field.
-See the supported conditions in the [Node.js documentation](https://nodejs.org/docs/latest/api/packages.html#community-conditions-definitions) and the [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).
+See the supported conditions in the [Runtime Keys](https://runtime-keys.proposal.wintercg.org/) proposal specification, [Node.js documentation](https://nodejs.org/docs/latest/api/packages.html#community-conditions-definitions) and [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).

 [Metro](https://metrobundler.dev) enables support for `package.json` exports by default from version [0.82.0](https://github.com/facebook/metro/releases/tag/v0.82.0).
 In previous versions, experimental support can be enabled by setting the [`unstable_enablePackageExports` option to `true`](https://metrobundler.dev/docs/package-exports/) in the Metro configuration.
 If this is not enabled, Metro will use the entrypoint specified in the `main` field.
 Features such as [subpath exports](https://nodejs.org/api/packages.html#subpath-exports) and [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) will not work when `exports` supported is not enabled.